hideokamoto/lambda-stripe-notifications/README.md

 import * as events from 'aws-cdk-lib/aws-events';
 import * as targets from 'aws-cdk-lib/aws-events-targets';

-const construct = new StripeNotificationConstruct(stack, 'StripeNotification', {
+const construct = new StripeCheckoutHandler(stack, 'StripeNotification', {
   // ... props
 });